Toxic chemicals in your home

 Learn more about how to shop for safer products.

-How can you reduce your exposure to toxic chemicals?
+Ways to reduce your exposure to toxic chemicals?

 Apply safer cleaning practices

-Shop for safer household and consumer products
+Shop for safer products

 Dispose of hazardous household products properly